silvagomez/papayanette/README.md

 * get_next_line

 ## Why papaya?
-In [Colombia](https://www.colombia.co/) we have the expression _dar papaya_ that means "to give unnecessarily the opportunity for something to happen, to expose oneself, to risk, to be careless or imprudent, to incur in innocence, to be careless or to give too much advantage."
+In [Colombia](https://www.colombia.co/) we have the expression _dar papaya_ that means "to give unnecessarily the opportunity for something to happen, to expose oneself, to risk, to be careless, to be imprudent, to incur in innocence, to be careless or to give too much advantage."
 So we do not want _dar papaya._

 ## Install
 ```